Denise Low

 Denise Low (born 1949) is an American poet, honored as the second Kansas poet laureate (2007–2009).
-A professor at Haskell Indian Nations University, Low taught literature, creative writing and American Indian studies courses at the university.
-She was succeeded by Caryn Mirriam-Goldberg on July 1, 2009.
+As a professor at Haskell Indian Nations University, Low taught literature, creative writing and American Indian studies courses at the university.

+She was succeeded as poet laureate by Caryn Mirriam-Goldberg on July 1, 2009.

 Biography

 Low is the daughter of Francis Dotson and Dorothy (Bruner) Dotson.
-A 5th generation Kansan of mixed German, Scots, Lenape (Delaware), English, French, and Cherokee heritage, she was born and grew up in Emporia, Kansas, where she began her writing career as a high school correspondent for the Emporia Gazette.
+She was born and grew up in Emporia, Kansas, where she began her writing career as a high school correspondent for the Emporia Gazette.
 She attained her bachelor, masters and doctoral degrees in English from the University of Kansas, and an M.F.A. in creative writing from Wichita State University.
-Although she is not an enrolled member of a Native Nation, she self-identifies as Native American and has extensively documented her Native heritage in her memoir, The Turtle's Beating Heart: One Family's Story of Lenape Survival (University of Nebraska Press).
+She has extensively documented her Lenape heritage in her memoir, The Turtle's Beating Heart: One Family's Story of Lenape Survival (University of Nebraska Press).
+She is not an enrolled citizen of any Lenape tribe.

 As poet laureate of Kansas, Low continued the efforts of the state's first laureate, Jonathan Holden, by providing an open dialogue with Kansas poets.
 Besides appearing at many venues across the state, she established the Ad Astra Poetry Project.
 Personally contributing to the project bi-monthly via written releases, Low discusses specific notable poets.
 The Ad Astra project poets are also featured on www.kansaspoets.com.

 Low left Haskell Indian Nations University in 2012 after 27 years as an administrator and faculty member.
 She now teaches classes for the School of Professional and Graduate Studies of Baker University as well as The Writers Place of Kansas City.
 She writes a regular poetry column for the Kansas City Star, and she is review editor of Yukhika-latuhse ("She tells us stories"), published by the Oneida Nations Arts Program.
 Individual members of the Associated Writers and Writing Programs elected Low to the national board of directors 2008–2013.
 She has served the board as conference chair and president (2011-2012).

-She runs Mammoth Publications with her husband, Thomas Pecore Weso.
+She was married to Thomas Pecore Weso (1953-2023), an author and a member of the Menominee Indian Nation of Wisconsin.
+They had founded Mammoth Publications, which specializes on Indigenous American literary works.